wildlyclassyprince/cleaner/README.md

 `import cleaner2 as cl`

+1. To display the number of unique values for each field:

+`cl.unique_values(dataframe=data)`

-1. To display the number of unique value counts for each field:
+2. To display the number of unique value counts for each field:

-`cl.unique_value_counts(dataframe=data)`
+`cl.unique_value_counts(dataframe=data`

-2. To change the character case for columns with string data (imposing uniformity on the data):
+3. To change the character case for columns with string data (imposing uniformity on the data):

 `cl.word_case(dataframe=data, font='Title)`